 Tools and Resources

-In the midst of historic drought, California’s academic institutions serve as a tremendous resource both in offering everything from near-term management advice to farmers and ranchers to the innovative work being carried out by researchers on everything from drought resistant crops to snow sensors to climate change.
+Whether in times of plenty or during drought, California’s academic institutions serve as a tremendous resource both in offering everything from near-term management advice to farmers and ranchers to the innovative work being carried out by researchers on topics ranging from drought resistant crops to snow sensors to climate change.
+Visit our drought and water pages for experts and informational resources.

 CropManage is a tool for online irrigation scheduling of vegetables and berries.
 CropManage was designed to be as intuitive as possible for growers and farm managers to use, with a secure login procedure so that only individuals with permission can view and/or edit water and nitrogen fertilizer records of a particular farming operation.